funcool/clojure.jdbc/README.rst

 Date: unreleased

+- Remove some taken code from clojure.java.jdbc that are licensed under epl.
 - Add ability to set the isolation level.
-- DSL for inserting data in more idiomatic way.
+- Helper for create table.

 Version 0.1-beta1
 ~~~~~~~~~~~~~~~~~